kiba/Writings/fac/chp21_after_the_war.md

 We didn't get anything down regarding enforcement of the Strategic Weapon Treaty.
 It's all based on a gentleman's agreement for now.

 Some of the kingdoms wanted to use independent huntsmen for enforcement.
-I basically said, "fuck no" without further vetting.
+I basically said, "fuck no", not without further vetting.

 **Year 3, 230**